On the Structure of Unique Shortest Paths in Graphs: Introduction

 \paragraph{Distance Preservers.}

-Shortest path structure is often studied through the lens of \emph{distance preservers}, in which the goal is to determine the maximum possible number of edges that might be needed in a subgraph that preserves $p$ given pairwise distances in an $n$-node input graph.
-Some of the work on distance preservers includes \cite{BCE05, CE06, BV16, Bodwin17soda, GR17, CDKL17, CGMW18}.
-In particular, the value and limitations of shortest path consistency are directly studied in \cite{CE06, BV16, Bodwin17soda}, and this theme is continued in this work.
+Shortest path structure has been previously studied through the lens of \emph{distance preservers}, in which the goal is to determine the maximum possible number of edges that might be needed in a subgraph that exactly preserves distances among a given set $P$ of $|P|=p$ demand pairs in an $n$-node input graph.
+These were introduced by Coppersmith and Elkin \cite{CE06}; some of the work on this problem includes \cite{BCE05, CE06, BV21, Bodwin21, GR17, CDKL17, CGMW18}.

-It seems quite promising to improve the known bounds for distance preservers over weighted graphs using the theory developed here.
-First, as previously mentioned, a technical lower bound in \cite{BV16} shows that many of the existing bounds for distance preservers are unimprovable without appealing to some new structure of unique shortest paths; our main result provides such structure in a way that concretely circumvents this lower bound.
-Second, this work implies a nontrivial reduction of the question to a Tur{\' a}n-type problem over path systems (i.e.\ we may now study the extremal size of a system that avoids certain forbidden patterns), and in general this type of problem is better understood than the original one about compressing metrics.